inside.ewu.edu

 • Option for any student with an earned Bachelor degree by the start of the summer term of the year after application - Entry into graduate studies and the MOT course sequence upon admission into the program.

-• Option for Eastern Washington University students in approved undergraduate degree programs – Students who are pursuing an approved Bachelor degree program at Eastern Washington University can enter the MOT program through the Combined Bachelor to Master of Occupational Therapy path.
+• Option for Eastern Washington University students in approved undergraduate degree programs – Students who are pursuing an approved Bachelor degree program at Eastern Washington University can enter the MOT program through the undergraduate to graduate pathway.
 Currently, approved undergraduate programs participating in this path are: (1) Bachelor of Science (BS) in Exercise Science and (2) Bachelor of Science (BS) in Health Psychology.
 In the junior year, students in these approved majors may apply to the MOT via this path by choosing the Combined Bachelors to Masters link in OTCAS.
-If accepted, the first year of the MOT course sequence count towards completing the bachelor degree and the second year of the MOT course sequence and fieldwork level II experiences count towards the MOT degree.
+If accepted, the first year of the MOT course sequence dually count towards completing the bachelor degree and MOT degree and the second year of the MOT course sequence and fieldwork level II experiences solely count towards the MOT degree.
+Note, if accepted, the first year of MOT, while dually earning academic credit, students will be assessed tuition as a graduate level student.
+Review the MOT website for additional information.

 International students must be admitted to Graduate Studies.
 Information can be found on the International Graduate web page.